 - Law 26.940 (of May 2014, effective as from Sept 30 2014) and Decree 1714/14 (Article 18, 1), regarding reduction of social security tax for civil associations

 - Corte Suprema de Justicia de la Nación, fallo en la causa “ALITT c/Inspección General de Justicia,” 2006

 - Santiago Mazzeo, Nicole Etchart, Isabel Friz y Guillermo Canova, Marco Legal y Regulatorio de Autofinanciamiento de las Organizaciones de la Sociedad Civil en Argentina, Nonprofit Enterprise and Self-sustainabilityTeam (NESsT, 2008)

-Civil associations, based on provisions of the Civil Code, are membership organizations that satisfy the following criteria:
+Civil associations, based on provisions of the Civil and Commercial Code (Articles 168-192), are membership organizations that satisfy the following criteria:

 - Their main purpose is to advance the common good by providing benefits to society or to a given group;

 - They are capable of acquiring goods according to their bylaws;

 - They are not sustained exclusively by subsidies or donations from the state; and

 - They are authorized to carry out their activities by the relevant authority, such as the Inspector General of Justice for the City of Buenos Aires or the competent Legal Entities Directorate in the provinces.